Ohtani strikes out 8 on 117 pitches, Angels beat Rangers 3-2

 Ohtani was hitless in four at-bats, although two of his outs were hit over 100 mph.

 The game remained knotted until the sixth inning, when Jo Adell got aboard on an infield single with two outs, advanced to third on Brandon Marsh’s double and scored when Max Stassi hit a deep grounder to short off Dennis Santana (2-4).
-Isiah Kiner-Falefa tried to make a play at first, but the throw was wide and brought Lowe off the bag.
+Kiner-Falefa tried to make a play at first, but the throw was wide and brought Lowe off the bag.

 Steve Cishek worked the eighth and Raisel Iglesias the ninth for his 30th save in 35 opportunities.